Rhetoric vs. reality: Kamala Harris’ progressive platform undercut by prosecutor past

 Kamala Harris began her 2020 presidential campaign with a sweeping anti-Trump speech on Jan.
 27 that took pains to mollify progressive critics arguing that, when Harris was a prosecutor and California's attorney general, she shunned some of the same proposals she now claims are critical to stem racial injustice in the court system.

-In the weeks since that address to supporters at Oakland City Hall, though, concerns from prominent progressives and members of the legal community back in California have only grown louder -- as has pressure on Harris to prove that her newfound commitment to these issues is genuine.
+In the weeks since that address to supporters at Oakland City Hall, though, concerns from prominent progressives and members of the legal community back in California have only grown -- as has pressure on Harris to prove that her newfound commitment to these issues is genuine.

 CALIFORNIA REDUCES CRIMINAL PENALTIES FOR THEFT -- YOU'LL NEVER GUESS WHAT HAPPENS TO THE NUMBER OF THEFTS